Ballarat railway station

-Ballarat railway station is a regional railway station located on the Ararat and Mildura railway lines.
-It serves the city of Ballarat, Victoria, Australia, and opened on 11 April 1862 as Ballarat West.
-It gained its current name in 1865.
+Ballarat railway station is a regional railway station operated by V/Line on the Ararat and Mildura railway lines, part of the Victoria rail network.
+It serves the city of Ballarat, in Victoria, Australia.
+Ballarat is a ground level staffed station, featuring two side platforms.
+It opened on 11 April 1862, with the current station upgrades provided in March 2026.

+The station initially opened as Ballarat West and gained it's current name of Ballarat in 1865.

 The extensive building complex is listed on the Victorian Heritage Register as being of "historical, architectural, social and technological significance" to the State of Victoria.
 Significant 19th-century heritage features listed on the Register include the station's signal boxes; the goods shed, being the only one in Victoria built of bluestone; the clock tower, with Ballarat being one of only four 19th-century railway station in Australia to prominently feature one, although the clock itself was not installed until almost a century later in 1984; and the train shed, with Ballarat being one of only three 19th-century railway stations in Australia retaining their original train shed.
 The replica interlocked mechanical gates were damaged in a 2020 train collision.

 Disused stations Ballarat East, Warrenheip, Bungaree and Gordon are located between Ballarat and Ballan.